-Edmond (the Corgi) is just a natural around babies.
+Edmond (Corgi) is a natural around babies.
 My girlfriend’s nephew is less than a year old and he loves him.
-He doesn’t nibble, only gives him kisses and loves running around him (he can’t really crawl yet).
-I think dogs sometimes recognize an infant, no matter what species.
+He doesn’t nibble, only gives him kisses and loves running around him.

-However, if you do decide to bring home a Corgi to your household, there are things to consider.
+However, if you do decide to bring home a Corgi to your household, there are certain things to consider.
 Making the child-dog relationship successful requires a bit of work on your part.
 Only then, will Corgis thrive with children in the home.

 Pitfalls of Raising Kids With Corgis

 As you may already know, both Corgi breeds are herding dogs.
-This means they were bred to instinctively move cattle around on a farm.
+That is, they were bred to move cattle around on a farm.
 They’ve performed this role in society for thousands of years, starting with the ancient Celts tribe.

 This is their instinctively intelligence, or rather, their innate ability or special skill set.
-The problem is that most Corgis don’t need to herd livestock anymore.
+However, the problem is that most Corgis don’t need to herd livestock anymore.
 They’re just family dogs that have retained these deeply engrained herding instincts.

-But just because they don’t herd anymore doesn’t mean they don’t still possess the instincts to do so.
+In other words, just because they don’t herd anymore doesn’t mean they don’t still possess the instincts to do so.
 With that said, they’re likely to herd small children as they may resemble livestock through their actions (running away, flailing, etc.).

 This type of behavior is hard to avoid.
 It’s their instincts, after all.
 However, it’s still possible to suppress this instinct with the proper obedience training and socialization.
 By training them on what behaviors are acceptable, you may prevent nipping.

 If you’re a brand new parent, you have fresh knowledge of how sensitive infants and toddlers can be to loud sounds.
-Corgis are not a good fit with babies.
+That said, Corgis are not a good fit with babies.
 The Corgi’s bark may be the fastest way to send your infant into tears.

 A Corgi will bark at anything and everything.
 Barking is, in fact, part of the herding job.
-This can mean the slightest sound from outside, the door bell, sounds from the TV or if they’re bored.
+This can mean the slightest sounds from outside, the door bell, sounds from the TV or if they’re bored.
 All of which, can easily trigger a Corgi.

 Bottom line is, if you have a baby in the family, I would not recommend any herding dog breed, including either Corgi breeds.
 Most kids tend to adjust well to the barking, though it depends on the individual child.

 Preparing the Home for a Corgi